dfandrich/testclutch/metadata.md

 Using these data types, where appropriate, will make analysis of data easier.

-- All metadata is stored as strings, but some commonly contain only digits so they can be treated as integers.
+- All metadata is stored as strings, but some only ever contain digits so they can be treated as integers.
 - Times are stored as POSIX-style integer seconds past the epoch (Jan.
 1, 1970)
-- Durations are stored in microseconds
+- Durations are stored in integer microseconds
 - Booleans are stored as strings with "yes" or "no"
 - Arrays are stored as strings with array values separated with a special character, usually a space